FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 ## Commands for Mesh Generation

-Let us begin with the two important keywords `:::freefem border` and `:::freefem buildmesh`.
+Let us begin with the two important keywords: `:::freefem border` and `:::freefem buildmesh`.

 ### Square